-1.4.
-Since the time of publication of the previous version of this Safety Guide, several IAEA Safety Requirements publications have been revised to establish enhanced requirements for safety of nuclear power plants, in particular:

-- IAEA Safety Standards Series No SSR-2/1 (Rev. 1), Safety of Nuclear Power Plants: Design [3]; - IAEA Safety Standards Series No SSR-2/2 (Rev. 1), Safety of Nuclear Power Plants: Commissioning and Operation [4] - IAEA Safety Standards Series No. SSR-1, Site Evaluation for Nuclear Installations [5].
+- 1.4.
+Since the publication of the previous version of this Safety Guide, several IAEA Safety Requirements publications have been revised to establish enhanced requirements for the safety of nuclear power plants, in particular the following: - (a) IAEA Safety Standards Series No. SSR-2/1 (Rev. 1), Safety of Nuclear Power Plants: Design [3]; - (b) IAEA Safety Standards Series No. SSR-2/2 (Rev. 1), Safety of Nuclear Power Plants: Commissioning and Operation [4]; - (c) IAEA Safety Standards Series No. SSR-1, Site Evaluation for Nuclear Installations [5].

-The most significant changes made in this Safety Guide are those corresponding to the new safety requirements established in SSR-2/1 (Rev. 1) [3], in particular the requirements regarding design extension conditions, the strengthening of the independence and effectiveness of the different levels of defence in depth, the robustness of the plant against extreme external hazards, and the practical elimination of plant states that could lead to an early radioactive release or a large radioactive release.
-The importance of addressing these changes was also strongly highlighted by the feedback of experience and lessons from the Fukushima Daiichi accident.
+The most significant changes made to this Safety Guide are those corresponding to the new safety requirements established in SSR-2/1 (Rev. 1) [3], in particular the requirements regarding design extension conditions, the strengthening of the independence and effectiveness of the different levels of defence in depth, the robustness of the plant against extreme external hazards, and the practical elimination of event sequences that could lead to an early radioactive release or a large radioactive release.
+The importance of addressing these changes was also strongly highlighted by the feedback of experience and lessons from the accident at the Fukushima Daiichi nuclear power plant.

-1.5.
+- 1.5.
 The recommendations provided in this Safety Guide aim to maintain consistency between the content of the safety analysis report and the safety requirements established in the IAEA safety standards.
-In addition, applicable national and multinational guidance documents (e.g. Refs [6-9]) were taken into account in the development of this Safety Guide.
+In addition, applicable national and multinational guidance documents (e.g. Refs [6-9]) were taken into account in the development of this Safety Guide. - 1.6.

-1.6.
 The terms used in this Safety Guide are to be understood as defined and explained in the IAEA Safety Glossary [10].